 Usually applications run into unknown and malicious environment, with no possibility to manage directly the devices in which they are installed.
 “Trust your App” is the suggested security approach to protect mobile apps in autonomous way, independently from the device and without admin privileges.
 MORE® implements “Trust your App” approach allowing the highest level of security when apps run.

 It is in growth the provisioning of IoT system, but the correlated security risks are undervalued.
 IoT systems are distinguished for two factors: does not exists a standard rule (heterogeneous environment); and they are not developed caring about security best practices.
 XTN® also works on Domotic and Automotive problems, in order to provide a complete offer of security, management and analysis about IoT.
-XTN® solutions automate the security analysis of applications to detect code vulnerabilities and anomalous behaviors, which could impair devices.
+XTN® solutions automate the security analysis of applications to detect code vulnerabilities and anomalous behaviours, which could impair devices.

 For XTN® it is important to guarantee usability and users experience.
 A continuous request of user login and authorization code, it isn’t necessary.
-Thanks to the user biometriccontrolbased on behavior analysis and on risk analysis into the end-point, it is possible to reduce the user activity.
+Thanks to the user biometriccontrolbased on behaviour analysis and on risk analysis into the end-point, it is possible to reduce the user activity.
 MORE® and SMASH® guarantee the highest level of service and data protection, choosing when an authentication is truly necessary.

 Statistics and analysis about frauds, confirm the need from financial institution to provide themselves with advanced solutions of transaction’s monitoring, against the increasingly number of online frauds.
 Year by year, statistic confirms the trend: the major offering of services and their increasing use by a growing number of users, are the perfect scenario of action for the criminal groups, which are day by day more experienced.